AppalachiaInteractive/com.appalachia.legal/legal/OpenSource.md

 # Open Source

-*The most recent version of this document can be found [here](https://appalachiainteractive.com/legal/open-source).*
+## Overview

 These terms govern your access to, use of, and contribution to Appalachia Interactive’s various open-source projects.

 These projects are free to use.
 They can be found in their source code form on Github.
 Some of them can be found in a packaged form on OpenUPM.

+*The most recent version of this document can be found [here](https://appalachiainteractive.com/legal/open-source).*

+*The history of this document can be found [here](https://github.com/AppalachiaInteractive/com.appalachia.org/commits/main/legal/OpenSource.md).

-If you have additional questions or require more information about our Open Source policy, do not hesitate to contact us at `privacy@AppalachiaInteractive.com`.
+If after reading you have additional questions or require more information about our Open Source polcies, do not hesitate to contact us at `privacy@appalachiainteractive.com`.

-## Overview
+## Contents

 This document will cover several topics: